Aravind-sunda/SNKMK-ExomicVariantCalling/README.md

 # SNKMK-ExomicVariantCalling

-This pipeline is still in development
+> This pipeline is still in development
-Contains the Snakemake pipeline for Whole Exome Sequencing based Variant Calling Performs Variant Calling with
+Contains the Snakemake pipeline for Whole Exome Sequencing based Variant Calling \n Performs Variant Calling with
-    1) GATK
+1. GATK
-    2) Deepvariant
+2. Deepvariant
 Jobs are configured to run on a SGE(Sun Grid Engine scheduler)